 Digital Autonomy, Lethality, and Business Agility: Innovation in the Royal Navy

-It was clear at this year’s Disruptive Technology for Defence Transformation conference that the Royal Navy has fully embraced the tenets of innovation and transformation.
+It was clear at Defence iQ's annual Disruptive Technology for Defence Transformation conference that the Royal Navy has fully embraced the tenets of innovation and transformation.

 'The Wholescale Digitization of the Naval Service'

 Colonel Dan Cheesman, Chief Technology Officer, gave a detailed insight into the initiatives the Navy has implemented to bring about ‘nothing less than the wholescale digitization of the naval service’.
 This includes the widespread adoption of open architectures, artificial intelligence, agile command and control, robotics, and synthetic training technologies to ensure the navy remains strategically lethal in an era of machine speed warfare.

 To ensure they can identify, fund and deliver these technologies rapidly and sustainably, the Navy has established an acceleratory pipeline that moves from ideation, to S&T to T&E, to innovation to adoption at the hands of the warfighter, supported by new naval innovation organisations like MarWorks.

 The pipeline is underpinned by a series of ‘agility’ principles that challenge established frameworks of thinking when it comes to culture, leadership and capability adoption in the military.
 Colonel Cheesman spoke of the need to start thinking in terms of ‘challenges, not requirements’, to ‘learn by doing’, ‘show, don’t tell’ and, crucially, inform decision-making via the warfighter.